sparrow-cloud/manual_stag/Writerside/topics/Subscription.md

 If you are a free user, you can still experience all three services, but with some restrictions.
 Paid users get enhanced services in the following areas
 - You are not limited to the number of analyses you can perform.
 - The types of GitHub repositories that can be analysed are expanded to include private.
-- You can see open source licences identified through supply chain analysis.
+- You can check open source licences identified through supply chain analysis.
 - Web vulnerability analysis uses more rules and increases the depth of analysis.
+- You can print out the analysis report for the subscription, or the SBOM file for Supply Chain Analysis.

 > **Tip**: Even if you are a paid user, there may be differences in the types of repositories you can analyse depending on where you have installed the GitHub App.
 For more information, see [Where to install GitHub App](http://localhost:63342/Cloud_Guide/preview/%ED%94%84%EB%A1%9C%EC%A0%9D%ED%8A%B8%EC%99%80-%EB%B6%84%EC%84%9D.html#github-app).